 - What types of product/service are people searching?

 - Who is searching for those keywords?

 - When are people searching for product/service?
 (Are there seasonal trends?)

 - How are people searching for product/service?
 (What questions do they ask?
 What words do they use?
 Are people more use a mobile device?)

 - Why are people seeking for product/service?
 (What is the aim to find this product/service?)

 - Where are potential clients located?
 (Locally, nationally, internationally)

 - How can you provide the best content about your product/service to make value for people who search for it?

 What are those “organic” search results?

 Organic search results are those results for which you are not paying.
 That you can influence only by effective SEO.
-Of course the first search results people see when they do a google search is ads, but usually people search for free results, because it answer more to their questions.
+Of course the first search results people see when they do a google search is ads, but usually, people search for free results, because of its answer more to their questions.